cquxyw/AGV_by_PPO/README.md

 - [Object detection by LIDAR](#object-detection-by-LIDAR)
 - [Navigation based on RL(PPO)](#navigation-based-on-RL(PPO))

-## Objectives
+## Description
+- Simulated in Gazebo.
-- The algorithm is simulated in Gazebo based on a robot named scout.
+- Robot's name is scout.
+- Scout is trained to find destination by itself.

 ## Setup